schildner/udacity-azure-course-project3/README.md

 #### 2. Selenium

 - Create a UI Test Suite that adds all products to a cart, and then removes them.
 - Include print() commands throughout the tests so the actions of the tests can easily be determined.
-E.g. A login function might return which user is attempting to log in and whether or not the outcome was successful.
 - Deploy the UI Test Suite to the linux VM and execute the Test Suite via the CI/CD pipeline.

 #### 3. JMeter

 - Use the starter APIs to create two Test Suites.
-Using variables, reference a data set (csv file) in the test cases where the data will change.
+- Using variables, reference a data set (csv file) in the test cases where the data will change.
 - Create a Stress Test Suite
 - Create a Endurance Test Suite
 - Generate the HTML report (non-CI/CD)